mozilla-services/antenna/README.rst

       $ make test

    If you need to run specific tests or pass in different arguments, you can
    do:

    .. code-block:: shell

       $ docker-compose run web py.test [ARGS]

+   We're using py.test_ for a test harness and test discovery.
+We use WebTest_ for testing the WSGI application and HTTP requests.

 ..
 Note::